AMWA-TV/is-13/docs/Behaviour.md

 - maximum number of tags
 - maximum total size of distinguishing information per resource or across all resources

-The API implemenetation MAY reject requests which it cannot process, with a `500` Internal Error response.
+The API implementation MAY reject requests which it cannot process, with a `500` Internal Error response.

 ## Successful Response